SinjinJang/python-opencv-imagecropper/README.md

 -----------

 This is image cropping tool by mouse dragging action.
+And also there are simple tool which is to make image squared and same size.
-I made this tool to gathering datasets for machine learning.
+I made this tool for gathering datasets for machine learning.

 Run the image cropper
 ---------------------